alexgibson/alxgbsn.co.uk/_posts/2012-07-11-moving-to-jekyll-and-github-pages.md

 Overall
 -------

 So far, I'm really enjoying the simplicity of having a static site.
-Getting Jekyll up and running correctly was initially a little confusing, but it was actually quite simple once I got to it.
-I'm still learning a lot about making the most out of my template structure, as there is still a lot I need to explore.
-The new site is by no means complete, and there are still a few things I have yet to work out how do.
-But I'm pretty happy with what I've managed to put together in just a couple of days.
+Getting Jekyll up and running correctly was quite simple, but I'm still learning a lot about making the most out of my template structure and there is still a lot I need to explore.
+The new site is by no means complete, but I'm pretty happy with what I've managed to put together in just a couple of days.